 You’ll love this easy ginger spiced hot chocolate.
 When you’re feeling cold and shivery, you need a warm, sweet creamy mug of hot cocoa.
 You really do!

 Ginger spiced hot chocolate is super easy to make.
 Select your favorite microwave-safe mug.
-Measure out a few teaspoons of unsweetened cocoa powder, such as the kind you use for baking.
-Add a couple teaspoons of powdered sugar, and a dash of ground ginger.
+Measure out a few teaspoons of cocoa powder, add a couple teaspoons of powdered sugar, and a dash of ground ginger.
 Stir it up a bit so that all the ingredients are mixed.

 The mixture you have in your mug is similar to what comes in an envelope but instead of adding water, you’ll add real milk.
 Choose full fat, 2%, non-fat, or non-dairy, it’s totally up to you.
 Whisk the milk into the dry ingredients and pop it into the microwave.
 Heat for a minute or so, stir again, and your hot chocolate is ready to sip.

 Isn’t that so easy?
 And think about it.
 How much do you think you spent on your mug of hot cocoa?
 Pennies, I’d guess, compared to three or four dollars at a coffee shop.
-Plus, you don’t have to leave the comfort of your warm cozy house.
+It’s so economical to make your own, plus you don’t have to leave the comfort of your warm cozy house.